Hirasu/Hiras-TOS-Hotkey-Changer/README.md

 -Check the "Hold ALT" box

--Click on the "change to..." button and press "E"
+-Click the "change to..."
+Button (or doubleclick on the Cell) and press "E"

 -Save it!